Gout suppressants: Colchicine

 Colchicine is an FDA-approved antigout agent indicated for the suppression of gout flares.
 It has a long history of being a gout suppressant with its anti-inflammatory effects.

 Mechanism of action

 The precise mechanism of action of colchicine in gout control is still under investigation.
 Some possible mechanisms propose that it could be due to the increased levels of anti-inflammatory mediators, or the inhibition of neutrophils activation, which finally precipitates to certain gout symptoms.
 Still, colchicine is proved to have a similar efficacy with NSAIDs in gout treatment.

 Adverse effects

-Common adverse drug reactions related to colchicine include diarrhoea, vomiting and nausea.
+Common adverse drug reactions related to colchicine include diarrhea, vomiting and nausea.
 Colchicine in high doses may lead to toxicity, with more severe symptoms such as myopathy, sensorimotor neuropathy, and leukopenia.
 Notwithstanding, these symptoms of toxicity are believed to be reversible upon dose adjustment or discontinuation.

 Interactions

 Colchicine interacts with certain drugs and food.
 For drug interaction, colchicine interacts with P-glycoprotein (P-gp) inhibitors and CYP3A4 inhibitors since it is a substrate of P-gp and primarily metabolized by CYP3A4.
 The serum concentration of colchicine will increase when colchicine is co-administered with P-gp inhibitors (e.g. cyclosporine and ranolazine) and CYP3A4 inhibitors (e.g. clarithromycin and diltiazem).
 Hence, the dose of colchicine should be adjusted to avoid serious interactions.

 For food interaction, colchicine taken together with grapefruit juice will result in an increased serum concentration of colchicine, suggesting potential toxicity.